oroinc/documentation/user/concept-guides/index.rst

 Concept Guides
 ==============

 Concept Guides introduce you to the business logic behind comprehensive OroCRM and OroCommerce concepts.
-They aggregate information, explore various use-cases and serve as reference points to the feature-based documentation under Back-office and Commerce Storefront.
+They aggregate information, explore various use-cases and serve as reference points to the feature-based documentation under Back-Office and Commerce Storefront.

 Complementary to the how-to approach of the Back-office section of the documentation, Concept Guides give you context and references to other how-to articles in the documentation.